PalisadoesFoundation/talawa-docs/docs/internships/gsoc/introduction.md

 title: Introduction
 ---

 Google is sponsoring the [Google Summer of Code](https://summerofcode.withgoogle.com/) and [The Palisadoes Foundation](http://www.palisadoes.org) is registered as a mentoring organization.
 This page is your entry point to the Palisadoes Foundation GSoC program.
-Please watch this page for updates concerning our participating this year.
+Please watch this page for updates concerning our participation this year.

 ### About Talawa

-The Palisadoes Foundation has been sponsoring work on this open-source project for a number of years.
+The Palisadoes Foundation has been sponsoring work on this open-source project for several years.
 We hope to launch it in alpha at the end of the summer.
-Talawa is a modular open source project to help community-based organizations such as clubs, neighborhood groups, volunteer associations, non-profits and small religious institutions manage their daily activities.
+Talawa is a modular open-source project to help community-based organizations such as clubs, neighbourhood groups, volunteer associations, non-profits and small religious institutions manage their daily activities.
 Most user interaction is via a mobile app.

 ### Project Ideas and More